Parson (from Latin persona—meaning “person”)

 It is difficult to be a pastor who is a person.
 Often, it is more difficult to find a parish that will allow a person to be a pastor.
 Many congregations prefer the masquerade, the slight-of-hand artist, the hall of mirrors.

-Pastors who become persons in the parish are rare, but when other persons accept the pastor as a person, all are set free.
+Pastors are people too, but pastors who become persons in the parish are rare.
+When other persons accept the pastor as a person, all are set free.
 The people realize they have a person in their midst.
 This is a person who feels, who cares, who is real—not an imaginary hero or a quick-change artist.
 Many people—especially those whose lives have been exposed or destroyed—will come to a person for help.
 A person might understand, might actually listen.
 A person would not offer platitudes or scripted lines.
 A person might cry, laugh, sit in silence or show up for a party wearing blue jeans and toting a gag gift.
 A person would be real.